BoydBLever/HeadBoard/README.md

+## Introduction

+HeadBoard is a a secure social networking web application where web developers can create posts about their favorite code, algorithms and career aspirations.
+I built this fully-functional project with Python and Flask.
+HeadBoard gives users the ability to create an account with their GitHub or Stackoverflow credentials, and their email address.
+Once registered, users can login and create posts.
+Users can then update, view and delete their posts, which are documented by date and time in a dashboard.

 # HeadBoard
 A secure social networking web application where developers post their favorite code snippets, built using Python and Flask

 # Screenshots
 ### 1. Login & Registration Page
 ![HeadBoard Login & Registration Page](./Screenshots/Log-Reg.png)